No "Scream" but plenty of darkness at UK Munch show

 In “Panic in Oslo” (1917) he portrays waves of unrest that swept neutral Norway towards the end of World War One prompted by fears of shortages, while in “Execution” (1929) he depicts a soldier shooting unarmed civilians in cold blood.

-“Edvard Munch: The Modern Eye” runs from June 28 to October 14 and costs 14 pounds.
+“Edvard Munch: The Modern Eye” runs from June 28 to Oct.
+14 and costs 14 pounds ($22).
 It is sponsored by Statkraft.
 (Reporting by Mike Collett-White; editing by Patricia Reaney)